 - 1.3.1.1 It is important to take account of the correlation between characteristics when weighting.
-If two characteristics (e.g. two plant heights) are linked, it is advisable to use only one of them in GAIA to avoid double weight. - 1.3.1.12 Weighting is defined as the contribution in a given characteristic to the total distance between a pair of varieties.
+If two characteristics are linked (e.g. plant height including panicle; plant height excluding panicle), it is advisable to use only one of them in GAIA, to avoid double weight. - 1.3.1.42 Weighting is defined as the contribution in a given characteristic to the total distance between a pair of varieties.
 For each species, this system must be calibrated to determine the weight which can be given to each difference and to evaluate the reliability of each characteristic in a given environment and for the genetic variability concerned.
 For that reason the role of the crop expert is essential. - 1.3.1.23 Weighting depends on the size of the difference and on the individual characteristic.
 The weightings are defined by the crop expert on the basis of his expertise in the crop and on a "try-and-check" (see Diagram 3 at the end of this annex) learning process.
 The expert can give zero weighting to small differences, thus, even if two varieties have different observed values in many characteristics, the overall distance might be zero.
 For a given difference, the same weighting is attributed to any pair of varieties for a given characteristic.